ajstarks/dubois-data-portraits/README.md

 * Plate 40: Comparative rate of increase of the White and Negro elements population of the United States
 * Plate 41: Population Comparison
 * Plate 42: Population Proportions
+* Plate 43: Occupations in which American Negroes are engaged.
 * Plate 47: Illiteracy of the American Negro compared with other nations
 * Plate 50: The Rise of Negroes from Slavery to Freedom in One Generation
 * Plate 51: Proportion of Freemen and Slaves